Trinidad and Tobago Karate Union: TTKU Member Clubs

-International competition
+International Competition

 The TTKU since its inception has fielded formidable international competitors.
-In 2001, Trinidad hosted the PKF Pan American Junior Championships with 2 athletes, Richard Djerf and Brendon Strong winning gold in kumite.
-Strong also won a silver medal in kumite at the Pan American Senior Championships in 2005.
+In 2001, Trinidad hosted the PKF Pan American Junior Championships with 2 athletes, Richard Djerf and Brendon Strong both winning gold in Kumite in their respective divisions.
+Brendon Strong also won a silver medal in Kumite at the Pan American Senior Karate Championships in 2005.

-In 2006 TTKU won its first medal for karate at the Central American and Caribbean Games in the women's team kata, capturing a bronze medal.
-In the 2010 games a silver was captured by Kwame Kinsale in the +84 kg kumite division which then qualified him for the Pan American Games in 2011, a first for Trinidad and Tobago karate.
+In 2006, TTKU won its first medal for Karate at the Central American and Caribbean Games in the Women's Team Kata, capturing a bronze medal.
+In the 2010 Central American and Caribbean Games, a silver medal was captured by Kwame Kinsale in the +84kg Kumite division which then qualified him for the Pan American Games in 2011, a first for Trinidad and Tobago Karate.

-In 2011 Trinidad amassed a total of 10 medals at the Central American and Caribbean Karate Federation Championships in Barbados.
-That same year, Zachary Alexander represented Trinidad at the Welsh Open winning a bronze medal in adult male kata.
+In 2011, Trinidad amassed a total of 10 medals at the Central American and Caribbean Karate Championships in Barbados.
+That same year, Zachary Alexander represented Trinidad at the Welsh Open winning a bronze medal in Adult Male Kata.